MongoDB provides native backup utilities that you can use to migrate Azure Cosmos DB's API for MongoDB to ApsaraDB for MongoDB.

-- This data migration is a full migration.
-To avoid data inconsistencies, we recommend that you stop all write operations to the database before migration.
+- This is a full migration.
+To ensure data consistency we recommend that you stop all write operations to the database before migration.

 - If you have used mongodump commands to back up the database, move the files in the dump folder to other directories.
 Make sure that the default dump folder is empty before data migration.
 Otherwise, existing backup files in this folder will be overwritten.